tawrid/the-game-changer/README.md

 * Windows - Windows relevant CVE and/or CWE exploitations and shields
 * Others - Other operating system relevant CVE and/or CWE exploitations and shields.
 It will be re-categoried later.

 4. Under each subcategories, there are actual fun breaking or building or resolution code snippet.
-For example, under Ubuntu, folder:
-* CVE-2019-19769 folder contains three files.
+For example, under Ubuntu, folder, CVE-2019-19769 folder contains five files:
-** reference.txt which contains the offical link of the original vulnerability.
+* reference.txt which contains the offical link of the original vulnerability.
-** For breaker, breaker.py, the exploitation code to exploit the vulnerability in Python language.
+* For breaker, breaker.py, the exploitation code to exploit the vulnerability in Python language.
-** For breaker, breaker_test.py, the exploitation code test case to exploit the vulnerability in Python language.
+* For breaker, breaker_test.py, the exploitation code test case to exploit the vulnerability in Python language.
-** For builder, builder.py, the mitigation code to mitigate the vulnerability in Python language.
+* For builder, builder.py, the mitigation code to mitigate the vulnerability in Python language.
-** For builder, builder_test.py, the mitigation code test case to mitigate the vulnerability in Python language.
+* For builder, builder_test.py, the mitigation code test case to mitigate the vulnerability in Python language.

 5. The exploitation and/or mitigation code snippets can be written in any language as long as we have file extention.
 Each file should contain these following fields:
 * Exploitation_Name/Mitigation_Name: <CVE/CWE ID>